 On September 23, 2017, over 300 community members gathered to engage in the historic Thought Barn Raising.
 It is the first timber frame barn located in the City of Chicago since the Great Chicago Fire and brings a visual and performing arts, reflection, and community gathering space to the heart of the Perry Ave Commons.

-To extend our reach beyond our physical sites, Sweet Water Foundation partners with art and educational institutions across the country to demonstrate the possibilities of Regenerative Placemaking and inspire others to engage in the transformation of their communities.
+To extend our reach beyond our physical sites, Sweet Water Foundation partners with art and educational institutions across the country to demonstrate the possibilities of Regenerative Neighborhood Development and inspire others to engage in the transformation of their communities.

 The Heart Haus is a Holistic Living Centre located in the Bayview neighborhood of Milwaukee, Wisconsin.
 The Centre is a living experiment in sustainable living that boasts front and backyard vegetable gardens and a basement aquaponics system.
 The Heart Haus hosts classes and workshops on sustainable living and has attracted visitors from all over the world to share their resources, ideas and abilities toward strengthening our local community.